Swhy-lab/PassBag/README.md

-# Base Settings for Spring Legacy Project
+# Usely Settings for Spring Legacy Project

 ## What is this
 Added useful libraries and settings to the Spring Legacy project.